STS-Projects/Sheets-Tool/README.md

 It was created to solve a problem when doing vMix broadcasts where you'll run into API limits within vMix itself.
 With this tool you can grab a new CSV every second and never time out the API.

 Why does the data transpose?
-I'm glad you asked. vMix has a feature where it can use first columns as headers, but often laying out your data like that leads to a very WIDE spreadsheet without much past row 5 or 6.
+I'm glad you asked. vMix has a feature where it can use first columns as headers, but often laying out your data like that leads to a very W I D E spreadsheet without much past row 5 or 6.
 By transposing the data, you are able to use the first column in each row as a header effectively.
 So on my vMix output sheet I have my data laid out like this:

 | Column 1 | Column 2 | Column 3 | Column 4 |